 With its infrastructures refurbished in 2001, this historical music venue in Porto still hosts the biggest national and international acts.
 Not unlike Wembley, this is where upcoming bands get made.
 Performing in the Coliseum is a rite of passage to stardom for national bands, today more than ever.

-How to get there: Metro station ‘Bolhão’ served by lines A, B, C, E and F, and a 3 min. walk.
+How to get there: the subway station Bolhão’,served by lines A, B, C, E and F, is a 5 minutes walking distance.

 Teatro Rivoli (1932)